18 Best Edge Computing Companies In 2025

 Products: Kinetic Grid Platform, Edge-to-Edge Intelligence

 Vapor IO deploys high-performance data centers at the edge of the last-mile networks.
-The company then leases these low capabilities devices to their customers, content delivery networks, cloud operators, and communication services providers.
+The company then leases these low-capacity devices to its customers, including content delivery networks, cloud operators, and communication services providers.

 Customers deploy storage systems, servers, and applications within Vapor IO facilities.
-They utilize the company’s propriety networking technologies to edge-enable their services.
+They utilize the company’s proprietary networking technologies to edge-enable their services.

 The Kinetic Edge architecture and Kinetic Grid platform, for example, are built to deliver critical services consistently and reliably across thousands of edge locations.
 They provide real-time telemetry for critical systems and have APIs to support remote configuration and autonomic operations.